MCPRUNNER/mssqlMCP/Documentation/DatabaseMetadata.md

 ## Supported Database Objects

-The metadata system supports three main types of database objects:
+The metadata system supports four main types of database objects:

 1. **Tables** - Retrieve information about tables, columns, primary keys, and foreign keys
 2. **Views** - Retrieve information about views, their columns, and SQL definitions
 3. **Stored Procedures** - Retrieve information about procedures, parameters, and SQL definitions
+4. **Functions** - Retrieve information about SQL functions, parameters, return types, and SQL definitions

 ## Using Metadata Commands